crypto-org-chain/cronos-docs/docs/README.md

 ---

 The documentation in this repository site is meant to provide specifications and implementation details that will be useful to third party developers or contributors to the main [repository](https://github.com/crypto-com/chain-docs-nextgen).

+Note that the /docs dir is currently being depprecated as vuepress is not used anymore.